A Look At The Current Real Estate Market (Winter 2025)

 - To get a lower interest rate — especially if you’re planning to stay in the home for less than five years or so — consider an adjustable-rate mortgage (ARM).
 While ARMs have higher lending standards, they come with lower introductory rates than fixed-rate mortgages and are typically locked in for a period of five to 10 years.
 After that, the interest rate will fluctuate.

 - If you plan to buy and sell a home this year, HomeLight’s Buy Before You Sell program can help you unlock your equity to make a strong offer on a new home before selling your current home.
-You’ll be able to move on your schedule and list your home vacant — it’s a win-win.
+You can move on your schedule and list your home vacant — it’s a win-win.

 - Work with a top agent to guide you along the way.
 We’d love to connect you to someone with a track record of satisfied clients.
 Our service is completely free, and in two minutes, we’ll recommend the best agents near you.

 - Make high-ROI improvements before you list your home to make it more attractive to potential buyers.
-Modernized bathrooms and kitchens, outdoor improvements, and finished basements or attics are the top upgrades sellers can add to their homes, according to our agent survey.
+88% of agents we surveyed said that modernized bathrooms and kitchens are the top upgrades sellers can add to their homes.

 - Work with your agent to set a competitive list price for your home.
 Our survey indicates that overpriced homes and lack of concessions are the top deal-breakers for buyers in the current real estate market.
 To get an idea of what your home is worth, check out HomeLight’s free home value estimate.